garethltm/obsibrain/COMPSCI367 - Artificial Intelligence/week04/Simulated Annealing.md

 ![[Pasted image 20231023173131.png]]
 ![[Pasted image 20231023173208.png]]
+Depending on your problem, your convergence can be very slow.
+If you have a "big drop" in your temperature scale
+	What if you have a lot of local minima on the way?
+	You overcome the 1st local minima
 ## Properties
 - convergence might take a VERY long time
 - often works very well in practice